gboeing/osmnx/docs/getting-started.rst

 OSMnx can convert a MultiDiGraph to a `MultiGraph`_ if you prefer an undirected representation of the network, or to a `DiGraph`_ if you prefer a directed representation without any parallel edges.

 It can also convert a MultiDiGraph to/from GeoPandas node and edge `GeoDataFrames`_.
+The nodes GeoDataFrame is indexed by OSM ID and the edges GeoDataFrame is multi-indexed by :code:`u, v, key` just like a NetworkX edge.
 This allows you to load arbitrary node/edge ShapeFiles or GeoPackage layers as GeoDataFrames then model them as a MultiDiGraph for graph analysis.

 You can easily project your graphs to different coordinate reference systems using the :code:`projection` module.
 If you're unsure which `CRS`_ you want to project to, OSMnx can automatically determine an appropriate UTM CRS for you.